cepxuo/milightv6/README.md

 This script sends comands to MiLight v6 controllers.

 INSTALLATION
-Just copy contents of Milight.php to any new script in Majordomo.
-Call the script with options: ip=IP address of controller port=port of controler (mostly used 5987) chan=channel (01, 02, 03 or 04) cmd=command (on, off or lvl)
+Just copy contents of MiLight_script.php to any new script in Majordomo.
+Call the script with options: ip=IP address of controller, port=port of controler (mostly used 5987), chan=channel (01, 02, 03 or 04), cmd=command (on, off or lvl),
-In case of "lvl" command you need to specify brightness level with option level=brightness level
+In case of "lvl" command you need to specify brightness level with option level=brightness level.

 ------------------------------------------------------------------------------------------------------------------